BushelScript/help/docs/tutorial/basic-syntax.md

 ### `null`, the absence of a value

 Finally, you can type `null` to get a value that represents the lack of an otherwise meaningful value.
-For instance, if I asked "what is your great grandson's birthday?" and you replied that you don't have a great grandson, we could represent this formally as `null`—a placeholder for the lack of a birthday value.
+For instance, if I asked "what is your great niece's nephew's birthday?", and you replied that that person doesn't exist, we could represent this formally as `null`—a placeholder for the lack of a birthday value.

 ```
 null